Barack has expertise in pool chemistry and pool maintenance. He writes in-depth articles about how to maintain pools for optimal enjoyment.

 If possible, always avoid stabilizers unless you have an outdoor pool in a hot and humid climate.
 Stabilizer (mainly cyanuric acid) is mainly used to help keep free chlorine stable by protecting it from exhaustion by sunlight and high water temperatures.
 The recommended levels of a stabilizer is between 40 and 80 ppm for saltwater pools.

 The correct value of cyanuric may also differ with geographic locations, depending on temperature and how much sunlight is available during the day.
-This explains why a saltwater pool in Canada will need between 40 and 60 ppm and one in the USA may need up to 80 ppm of Cyanuric acid during the summer.
+This explains why a saltwater pool in Canada will need between 40 and 60 ppm and one in the USA may need up to 80 ppm of cyanuric acid during the summer.
 Also, the amount of cyanuric acid you need will depend on the amount of free available chlorine.
-Very high levels of cyanuric acid will reduce the levels of free chlorine; you can use this CYA/Chlorine chart to determine the correct level to add at given level of free chlorine.
+Very high levels of cyanuric acid will reduce the levels of free chlorine; you can use the CYA/Chlorine chart linked above to determine the correct level to add at given level of free chlorine.

 6. Determine Total Dissolved Solids (TDS)